rburton/teamcollab/docs/features.md

   - PDF
   - Markdown
   - Plain text
-- **Save Snippets**: Save useful responses from the assistant for future reference
-- **Share Response**: Share a specific response via email, Slack, or other integrated platforms
-- **Copy to Clipboard**: Quick copy of assistant's last response

 ## Assistant Customization

 ### 1. Persona Management
-- **Adjust Expertise Level**: Toggle between beginner, intermediate, or expert responses
-- **Change Tone**: Adjust between formal, casual, technical, or simplified communication styles
 - **Modify Response Length**: Set preference for concise or detailed responses

-### 2. Visual Customization
-- **Custom Avatar**: Upload or select a custom avatar for the assistant
-- **Color Coding**: Assign colors to different assistants for quick visual identification
-- **Display Name**: Customize how the assistant is labeled in your interface

 ## Productivity Enhancements